9021007/Suicide-Prevention-Bot/README.md

 ```

 ## 2. Raw python (.py) script
-*the autodownload feature is broken right now, please download the `en.json` file and put it inside the folder with `main.py`
 - Download [python](https://www.python.org/) v3.11.2
 - Download the `main.py` file
 - Place `main.py` into its own folder